 Tagged: Linked List

-Every week I share a list of exciting things that I have come across.
-They are varied from books to apps to hardware tools.
+This is an ongoing series where I share a curated list of things I find exciting or useful — books, apps, hardware tools, and more.
 You can follow them by subscribing RSS feed or Email news letter.
 Enjoy the posts ☕.
 Send me recommendations of theme or specific items if you have any.

 Linked List: FOSS Apps for Bill Splitting with Friends 3